SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 It's likely that you'll often be wanting to work with some of your SAP BTP resources at the subaccount level.
 In a trial global account, this is the "trial" subaccount that's automatically created (you can see an example of this "trial" subaccount in the screenshot earlier).
 It will be different in other accounts.

 > The examples in this section will continue to use the trial subaccount but you should follow along using [whatever subaccount you have identified for this CodeJam](../../prerequisites.md#subaccount-and-cloud-foundry-environment).
+A subaccount is where you'll be normally operating - where you'll have environment instances (Cloud Foundry or Kyma runtimes, for example).
+Think of the global account as a container for multiple subaccounts.

 Rather than have to specify this subaccount each time in various btp CLI invocations, you can tell the btp CLI once, with the `target` general action, and then it will be used when required.